Welcome to MQL4

 (Don’t forget to change the path to you MetaTrader installed path).

-4- Run the batch file and if you are lucky person like me you will get a screen like figure 1.
+4- Run the batch file and, if you are lucky like me, you will get a screen like that shown in Figure 1.

 Figure 1 Metalang compiler